mpereiraesaa/crypto-portfolio/README.md

 ### Transaction Simulation
 1. **Place a Transaction:**
 - **Endpoint:** `POST /api/transactions/place-transaction`
 - **Description:** Simulate buy/sell transactions of cryptocurrencies.
+The `type` can be either "buy" or "sell".
+You must have enough funds of the asset that you are selling or enough USDC balance if buying another.
 - **Payload:** `{ "type": "sell", "asset": "BTC", "quantity": 0.5 }`
 - **Headers:** Authorization: Bearer [JWT Token]
 - **Example:**